Epictek/newbie-takeover/README.md

 # You should use the alpine takeover script if you need a fast switch to ram way

 The fast way to run this: `git clone https://tinyurl.com/newbie-takeover a; cd a; ./alpine-takeover.sh`
+# Or you can use this command if you are using cloud shell in safe mode

+`git clone https://tinyurl.com/newbie-takeover a; cd a; ./alpine-takeover-cloudshell.sh`

 #
 1. Create a directory `/takeover` on your target system and mount a temp filesystem to it by using this command, $`mount -t tmpfs tmpfs /takeover`